GoldenGears/RobotCode2014-2015/README.md

 ##Clone Repository##
 First log into your github account.
 If you do not have one, [sign up here](https://github.com/join).

 Next, go to [the github repository](https://github.com/GoldenGears/RobotCode2014-2015) and click on the "Fork" button in the top right hand corner of the screen.

-Now, open up a Unix terminal (cygwin if using Windows) In your terminal, type:
+Now, open up a Unix terminal (cygwin if using Windows) and in the field, type:

 `cd ~/.ssh && ssh-keygen`

-Then hit enter and type the next lines:
+Then hit enter and type:

 ###Linux###
 `cat id_rsa.pub | xclip`